tensorflow/tfjs-models/pose-detection/README.md

 `poses` contains a list of poses, how many poses is returned is controlled by the `maxPose` option of the `EstimationConfig` and the model's own limitation.
 Currently, only PoseNet supports multi-pose estimation.
+If the model cannot detect any pose, it will return an empty array.

 For each pose, it contains a confidence score of the pose and an array of keypoints.
 The PoseNet and MoveNet both return 17 keypoints.
 The MediapipeBlazepose returns 33 keypoints.
 Each keypoint contains `x`, `y`, `score` and `name`.

+The `score` ranges from `0` to `1`.
+It represents the model's confidence of a keypoint.
+Usually, keypoints with low confidence scores should not be rendered.
+You may test where is the threshold based on your application.

 ## Keypoint Diagram
 See the diagram below for what those keypoints are and their index in the array.